Skip to content

 D

-Not sure if spending $800–$2,000+ will make a real, audible difference.
+Not convinced that spending $800–$2,000+ will make a real, audible improvement over what I have.

 Question 6 of 7, Investment Range